64kramsystem/personal_notes/topics/rust_tooling.md

 cargo doc [--open]                   # builds and optionally opens docs for the installed crates

 # Build/run options
+#
 --features draw_hitboxes

+# Exits with error if the project is not formatted
+#
+fmt --all --check
 ```

 When a project is run via Cargo, the env variable `CARGO_MANIFEST_DIR` is passed to the binary.